Large Scale Response of Gapless $1d$ and Quasi-$1d$ Systems: Introduction

 which appear naturally in the Duhamel expansion of (\ref{eq:kubointro}), after representing the perturbation $\mathcal{P}$ as a sum of local term, $\mathcal{P} = \sum_{Y} \mathcal{P}_{Y}$.
 Due to the absence of a spectral gap, one cannot expect the correlation functions of the system to be integrable uniformly in $t$, $\beta$, $L$.

-In this paper we shall address the validity of Kubo formula for the simplest, yet nontrivial, gapless cases relevant for condensed matter applications.
+In this paper we focus on the simplest, yet nontrivial, gapless cases relevant for condensed matter applications.
 We shall consider non-interacting Fermi gases in one dimension, and edge modes for two-dimensional topological insulators, that can be viewed as quasi-$1d$ metallic systems.
 For the sake of the introduction, let us focus on one-dimensional systems.
 We shall denote by $\Gamma_{L}$ a one-dimensional lattice with length $L$ and periodic boundary conditions.
 The Hamiltonian $\mathcal{H}$ has the form:

 where $\rho = 1,\ldots, M$ labels internal degrees of freedom, $a^{*}_{x,\rho}, a_{x,\rho}$ are the fermionic creation and annihilation operators, and $H$ is a single-particle Hamiltonian, which we assume to be translation-invariant: $H_{\rho\rho'}(x;y) \equiv H_{\rho\rho'}(x-y)$.
 This allows to introduce the Bloch Hamiltonian $\hat H(k)$, $k\in \mathbb{T}$, an $M\times M$ Hermitian matrix, whose eigenvalues as a function of $k$ describe the energy bands.
 We will suppose that the energy bands cross the Fermi level $\mu$ at $N$ distinct points, called the Fermi points, $k_{F}^{\omega}$, $\omega = 1,\ldots, N$.
 We will assume that the intersections are transversal, which is generically true; this allows to approximate the dispersion relation in proximity of the Fermi level $\mu$ by an asymptotically linear law, with slope $v_{\omega}$, also called the Fermi velocity.